barotto/test386.asm/README.md

 nasm -i./src/ -f bin src/test386.asm -l test386.lst -o test386.bin
 ```

-Please note that the <tt>(testBCD:19) unterminated string</tt> warning is
+Please note that the multiple <tt>(testBCD:19) unterminated string</tt> warnings
-expected and can be ignored.
+are expected and can be ignored.

 The final product is a binary file named **<tt>test386.bin</tt>** of exactly
 65,536 bytes.